• Play the sound file

 We live in an uncertain world, listeners.
 Buy more bullion, and bury it deep in your back yard.

-07 — Doomed.
+07 — We Are Doomed: introduction.
 Another extract from that tremendous bestseller We Are Doomed: Reclaiming Conservative Pessimism, which I am pleased to see was featured in the Lexington column of The Economist magazine this week.

 This reading is from Chapter One, in which I state my main theme, which is of course that we are doomed.
 As of course we are.
 What's that you say?
 This is not an appropriate reading for the Christmas season?
 Bah, humbug.